willgraham0/taxi-assignment/README.md

 of the microservices in which they are relevant.
 This is not ideal since if the schema of an event of a producing service changes then the schema definition of the consuming service(s) need to change too.
-The use of a Data Serialization System or "Schema Registry" should be used that each microservice can have access to and reads during the start-up phase of the application.
+The use of a Data Serialization System or "Schema Registry" should be used that each microservice can have access to during the start-up phase of the application.

 2. Sharding/Partitioning.